GenerousLabs/share/do.md

 - [ ] p2 Add server to host git repos
 - [ ] p3 Add password key derivation to encryption

+## Low priority

+- [ ] Refactor creating repos into a saga
+  - Right now it's a function that returns a RepoInRedux
+  - It should be a saga that pushes to redux on its own

 ## Friends of friends

 - [ ] Dedupe items by uuid